ZinkNotTheMetal/ReViTTED/CONFIGURE_FROM_SCRATCH.md

    ```

 10. Add React Router DOM (v6)

 * Note that there have been some issues the major upgrade to version 6.
 * Okta does not support v6 yet but there is an open issue

+11. Add Build & Runtime variables
+    1. Modify vite-env.d.ts to add build variable
+    2. Add runtime-config.js
+    3. Add runtime.ts